 Please feel free to contact me using the details listed on this website.
-I am available for a free consultation for us to establish whether you would like to embark on your therapeutic journey.
+I am available for a consultation for us to establish whether you would like to embark on your therapeutic journey.

 My practice is situated in the NG5 area of Nottingham giving easy access by car and allowing for parking on the drive or street.